 The learning process has four stages:

-- Stage One: You are unaware of a missing skill.
+- Initially, you are unaware of a missing skill.

-- Stage Two: You are aware of what’s missing.
+- But then you become aware of what’s missing.

-- Stage Three: You learn and practice a new skill.
+- Next, you learn and practice a new skill.

-- Stage Four: Your skill use becomes intuitive.
+- And finally, your skill use becomes intuitive.

 Here’s the magic.
 At the beginning of Stage Three, use technology to capture what you learned from books, videos, or podcasts, making the desired actions and references available for immediate recall with one or two keystrokes.